chemmedia/knowledgeworker-embedded-asset-api/README.md

 ### `onDeactivate(): void`
 This handler is only for assets of type `question`, `question-with-custom-question-text` and `advanced-question`.
-Tells the embedded asset that the question is checked and answer could not be changed any more.
+Tells the embedded asset that the question is checked and answer must not be changeable any more.

 Example:
 ```ecmascript 6